 There is minute complexity in dialogue throughout the book.
 All sentences were simple and straight to the point.

 For the tone, there were many attributions to anger, love, and pain.
-The entire book was a rollercoaster of emotions, from the feeling of a burning desire to cold indifference, the nasty feeling of hate, and the tormentable feeling of guilt and sadness.
+‘After’ was a rollercoaster of emotions, from the feeling of a burning desire to cold indifference, the nasty feeling of hate, and the tormentable feeling of guilt and sadness.

 Analysis of Symbols in ‘After’

-Choice is what defined ‘After.’
-Though ‘After’ seemed to follow a predetermined order; each step leading to the ending was all based on the choice each character made.
-Though the element of free will for the characters seemed restricted due to clouded judgment and the feeling of love, the choices both Tessa and Hardin made sealed their fate.
+Choice is what defines ‘After.’
+Though ‘After’ seemed to follow a predetermined order, each step leading to the ending was all based on the choice each character made.
+Though the element of free will for the characters in ‘After’ seemed restricted due to clouded judgment and the feeling of love, the choices both Tessa and Hardin made sealed their fate.

-The main theme in After is love as it was experienced by the vast majority of the characters.
-From Landon and his girlfriend Dakota to Ken and Karen, Noah and Tessa, and finally Tessa and Hardin, love played a large part throughout the book.
+The main theme in After is love, as it was experienced by the vast majority of the characters.
+From Landon and his girlfriend Dakota to Ken and Karen, Noah and Tessa, and finally Tessa and Hardin, love plays a large part throughout the book.

-Yes, in fact, most people will agree betrayal is the major theme of After as the book shows we can’t always trust people just by the way they behave to us.
+Yes, in fact, most people will agree betrayal is the major theme of ‘After‘ as the book shows we can’t always trust people just by the way they behave toward us.
 Tessa experienced the harsh reality of betrayal from people she thought were supposed to be her friends.

 No, she doesn’t.
 In the first part of the ‘After’ series, Tessa does not get pregnant for Hardin.